 14. CMS - Content Management System

-A content management system is a digital platform that allows you to add, remove, and edit content on your website, such as your page copy, blog posts, and video content.
+A content management system is a digital platform that allows you to add, remove, and edit content on your websites, such as your page copy, blog posts, and video content.
 A productive content marketing plan is the backbone to building a successful campaign.

 15. SMS - Scorpion Marketing System

 SMS refers to Scorpion’s digital marketing platform—a platform that allows clients to view the health of their digital marketing campaigns in an easy-to-use, real-time dashboard.
-Clients can view metrics related to their website traffic, organic search engine rankings, paid advertising, and online reviews on places like Yelp, Thumbtack, Google, Facebook, local online listings, and more.
+Clients can view metrics related to their website traffic, organic search engine rankings, paid advertising, and online reviews on places like Yelp, Thumbtack, Google, Facebook, local online listings.

-And if you want to learn more about putting together a successful digital marketing plan or digital marketing acronyms, don’t hesitate to send our team a message directly!
+And if you want to learn more about putting together a successful digital marketing plan or digital marketing acronyms, don’t hesitate to reach out to Scorpion directly.